What America’s 250th Birthday Looks Like From Latin America

 Why does it matter for Latin America?

-The United States is the region’s dominant trading partner, security reference and top migration destination.
+The United States is the region’s main trading partner, security reference and top migration destination.
 The anniversary arrives amid strains over trade, sanctions on Brazilian gangs and a US military presence in Venezuela, prompting several governments to reassess how far they can rely on Washington.

 How is the region responding?